-New Medical Malpractice Law in Iowa - The Adverse Event Meeting and 10 Reasons to Take a Lawyer
+IOWA Medical Malpractice - The Adverse Event Meeting and 10 Reasons to Take Your Lawyer

 The Iowa legislature passed medical malpractice deforms and these deforms included a hush-money meeting intended to allow doctors and hospitals to bury their patients while hiding their mistakes.
+At trial you will not be able to introduce into evidence what they admitted to.
+This will allow them to perjury themselves and get away with it.
 Don't be a victim.
 Read today as Attorney Lombardi discusses how you can protect yourself from their greed.

-I have a good source who indicates the lawyers do not want the doctor talking directly to the patient.
-This purpose of the confidential meeting ending in the payment of hush money is not intended to do patients a favor.
+I have a source who indicates the hospital lawyers and insurance reps. do not want the hospital's doctor talking directly to the patient.
+The purpose of the confidential meeting ending in the payment of hush money is not intended to do patients any favors.
 Quite the opposite.
-If it was intended to protect patients the doctors would be put under oath, the patients required to be represented by a lawyer and all statements would be recorded.
+If it was intended to protect patients, then doctors would be put under oath, the patients required to be represented by a lawyer and all statements would be recorded.
 But none of that is required and so today I’m going to tell you what to do in order to protect yourself and your family.
 Because frankly, they may be friendly, but they are not your friend.